Negotiation Strategies and Tactics to Land You a Better Deal

 8. Breaking an Impasse

 There are many reasons for deadlock.
 Usually it is because the parties haven’t found a mutually beneficial zone of agreement over which they Both-Win®.
-There are more than 15 ways to break an impasse—here are a few:
+There are many ways to break an impasse—such as:

 - Change the negotiators, either the team leader or the whole team.